Bedrock-OSS/bedrock-wiki/docs/documentation/creative-categories.md

   - retr0cube
   - TheItsNameless
   - QuazChick
+description: Menu categories determine where items and blocks appear inside of the creative inventory and recipe book.
 ---

 Menu categories determine where items and blocks appear inside of the creative inventory and recipe book.